John Dang

 UCLA

-I’m a Research Scholar at Cohere on the Cohere for AI team working on Multilingual RLHF with Ahmet Üstün, Kelly Marchisio, Julia Kreutzer, and Sara Hooker!
-I’m also recent MS in computer science graduate from UCLA and a machine learning researcher at the UCLA Machine Intelligence Group (MINT) advised by Professor Aditya Grover.
+I’m a Research Scholar at Cohere on the Cohere For AI team working on RLHF, Multilinguality, and LLM research advised by Ahmet Üstün and Sara Hooker.
+I recently graduated with my MS and BS in computer science from UCLA where I was a machine learning researcher at the UCLA Machine Intelligence Group (MINT) advised by Professor Aditya Grover.
 I’m broadly interested in machine learning and my current research is focused on alignment of large foundation models.
 More specifically, my research is motivated by the following questions: (1) What are current limitations of LLM alignment methods? and (2) How can we develop better ways to align LLMs with important human values including, but not limited to helpfulness, harmlessness and fairness?

-I’m passionate about improving accessibility in STEM education.
-While I was an undergraduate, I served president as of ACM AI at UCLA, the largest AI student organization at UCLA dedicated to developing a community of students interested in AI at UCLA and beyond through free workshops, events and other outreach initiatives.
+I care deeply about improving accessibility in STEM education.
+While I was an undergraduate student, I served president as of ACM AI at UCLA, the largest AI student organization at UCLA dedicated to developing a community of students interested in AI at UCLA and beyond through free workshops, events and other outreach initiatives.
 I currently serve as an advisor, helping develop curriculum and teaching our AI course to underserved high schools in the LA area.
 I’ve also served as a TA for multiple UCLA undergraduate introductory CS courses (CS 31/33).
 I also love playing/writing/producing music (vocals, guitar, piano), working out, and trying new food!

 Interests